We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Where Made In Cookware Is Made

-Made In works with family-owned cookware manufacturing businesses in the United States, France, and Italy.
+Made In works with family-owned cookware manufacturing businesses in the France and Italy.

-The stainless steel and non-stick cookware is made in the United States and Italy.
+Most of its non-stick cookware is made in Italy, but select pieces are still labeled “made in the USA” on MadeInCookware.com.
 The carbon steel and copper cookware and knives are made in France.

 The chart below shows where each Made In product is made.
 Read this quick guide to learn more about how Made In chooses its manufacturing partners.